 There are three things to keep in mind while creating CTAs:

 - Placement: Placing your CTA at the top of your fold is more effective than one below the fold.

 - Color and shape: Your CTA should not blend in with your site; it should stand out with the shape and color of the button you choose so that it’s easy to catch attention.

-- Make it benefit oriented: Too many CTA’s have bad copy; “download”, “click here”, and “Continue”, for example, are bland and aren’t action oriented as well.
-Instead, make them benefit oriented; “Get my ebook”, “stay connected”, or “Show me more”, etc.
+- Make it benefit-oriented: Too many CTA’s have a bad copy; “download”, “click here”, and “Continue”, for example, are bland and aren’t action-oriented as well.
+Instead, make them benefit-oriented; “Get my ebook”, “stay connected”, or “Show me more”, etc.

 However, it’s not always easy to know which CTA is working well for you, so use the A/B testing method (discussed below) to determine what works well for your store!

 Do you know what reassures a potential buyer?
 Customer reviews.